hugmedev/howto-zig-msys2/readme.md

 1. they are probably already installed in windows of humans
 1. probably distribution of dlls from inside of your windows system folder has some licensing weakness

+When you have your executable and all dlls it need in on directory, you can distribute it as zip or package it the way you want